danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Use `value.converter.schemas.enable`** to control whether the schema is included with each message for Avro, JSON, and Protobuf.
 - **Configure `key.converter` and `value.converter`** to specify the serialization format used by the connectors.
 - **Leverage Kafka Connect transformations** to perform lightweight message modifications without needing custom code.
+- Connector configurations are defined in the worker configuration file or REST requests as **key-value mappings**.
+- Kafka Connect can provide **exactly-once semantics for sink and source connectors** if they are designed to take advantage of the framework's capabilities.

 ### Streams: